A landscape of contact manifolds via rational SFT: Examples and applications

 \textbf{Case 1: a smooth degree $k$ hypersurfaces in $\CP^n$ for $n\ge 2$.} Let $D$ denote a smooth degree $k$ hypersurface in $\CP^n$, then the contact boundary is the concave boundary of the $\cO(k)$ line bundle over $D$, which carries a natural Morse-Bott contact form whose Reeb flow is the $S^1$ action on the circle bundle.
-We can pick a $C^2$-small Morse function $f$ on $D$.
-By considering the hypersurface $r=f$ in $\cO(k)$ where $r$ is the radial coordinate, we have that Reeb orbits (up to an arbitrarily high action threshold) have the following properties. \begin{enumerate} \item There is a simple Reeb orbit $\gamma_p$ over every critical point $p$ of $f$ and these are all of the simple Reeb orbits.
+Consider the hypersurface $r=f$ in $\cO(k)$, where $r$ is the radial coordinate.
+Given an action threshold $C$, one can choose a $C^2$-small and positive Morse function $f$ such that all Reeb orbits in this hypersurface, of action less than $C$, have the following properties. \begin{enumerate} \item There is a simple Reeb orbit $\gamma_p$ over every critical point $p$ of $f$ and these are all of the simple Reeb orbits.
 We use $\gamma^m_p$ to denote the $m$-th cover of $\gamma_p$.
 All of the Reeb orbits are good and non-degenerate.
-The period of $\gamma_p^m$ is greater than than the period of $\gamma^l_q$ iff $m=l$ and $f(p)<f(q)$\footnote{Note that $f$ is the $r$-coordinate of the perturbed hypersurface in the symplectic cap $\cO(k)$, hence larger value of $f$ means smaller period of the $S^1$-fiber.} or $m>l$. \item $[\gamma_p] \in H_1(D^{\com})$ is a generator of order $k$. \item Using the obvious disk cap\footnote{i.e.\ $\CP^1\backslash \D$ instead of the unit disk $\D$, or unit disk $\D$ with the opposite orientation.} bounded by $\gamma^m_q$ in the symplectic cap $\cO(k)|_D$ that intersects $D$ once with order $m$, which induces a trivialization of $\det_{\C}\xi$, we have that the Conley-Zehnder index satisfies
+The period of $\gamma_p^m$ is greater than than the period of $\gamma^l_q$ iff $m=l$ and $f(p)<f(q)$\footnote{Note that $f$ is the $r$-coordinate of the perturbed hypersurface in the symplectic cap $\cO(k)$, hence larger value of $f$ means smaller period of the $S^1$-fiber.} or $m>l$.
+As the contact structure is the Boothby-Wang contact structure, computation can be found in e.g.\ \href{https://www.math.snu.ac.kr/~okoert/tools/CZ_index_BW_bundle.pdf}{this note} by van Koert.
+It is also a special case of the more general normal crossing case in \cite[Theorem 2.7]{LC}. \item Using the obvious disk cap bounded by $\gamma^m_q$ in the symplectic cap $\cO(k)|_D$\footnote{i.e.\ map from $\CP^1\backslash \D$ and view the boundary as a negative end.
+In other words, it is the unit disk $\D$ mapped to $\cO(k)|_D$, such that the induced boundary map with the usual boundary orientation is $-\gamma^m_q$.} that intersects $D$ once with order $m$, which induces a trivialization of $\det_{\C}\xi$, we have that the Conley-Zehnder index satisfies